 What is film and how does that work?What is film and how does that work?

 Its just like the old school 35mm negatives your parents used to use, but technology has improved a lot since back then and the image quality is better than ever!
 And we technically use medium format for most of the day, those negatives are about 4 times the size of 35mm.
 On your end of things, there isn’t much of a difference, you still get all of the digital images, even the film ones.
-We have them digitized at an amazing film lab in Oregon.
+We have them digitized at an amazing film lab in Hope, BC.

 What is the advantage of film?What is the advantage of film?

 There are many small things that all add up to create the soft natural look in my images.
 The biggest thing is that I use medium + large format cameras, both for film and digital.
 The look between those two is remarkably similar.
 Medium format gives images a more life like 3-D quality.
 The backgrounds of the images tend to look more like a watercolor painting and have more texture than that of a more basic digital image.
 Film naturally has amazing and true coloring that looks soft and natural and it does wonderful things with skin tones making them soft and beautiful which is super flattering for portraits.

 How do you work throughout the day?
 Do you give us lots of direction?How do you work throughout the day?
 Do you give us lots of direction?